rehman01010/Cloud-Computing-IoT-And-Computer-Application/README.md

 It will be updated from time to time.

-# It is a special-purpose repository for IoT advanced solutions, Computer Applications, and Cloud computing, mainly targeting HSSC-1 {Intermediate in Technologies} FBISE Students.
+# It is a special-purpose repository for advanced IoT solutions, Computer Applications, and Cloud computing, mainly targeting HSSC-1 {Intermediate in Technologies} FBISE Pakistan Students.

 *format of the file will be*